santiagodonoso/2023_2_web_development_v1/readme.txt

 ##############################
 Tailwindcss
-- move to the tailwindcss folder from htdocs
+- move to the tailwindcss folder from htdocs cd tailwindcss

-$ cd tailwindcss
+- If you git clone or git pull, make sure you have
+- the node_modules in the tailwindcss folder.
+If the node_modules
+- is not there, then run this command

+  npm install -D tailwindcss
-$ npx tailwindcss -i ./input.css -o ../app.css --watch
+  npx tailwindcss -i ./input.css -o ../app.css --watch

 ##############################